TeamNCMC/features-from-dlc/README.md

 Optionnaly, you can have a settings.toml file next to DLC files to analyze.
 It specifies the experimental settings (timings and pixel size).
 If the file does not exist, default values from the configuration file will be used instead.
 See [The settings.toml file](#the-settingstoml-file).

 #### Usage
-1. Read the docstring at the top of the script.
-2. Fill the `--- Parameters ---` section.
+1. Fill the `--- Parameters ---` section.
 This includes :
+   - `directory` : the full path to the directory containing the *files to be analyzed*.
+   - `configs_path` : the full path to the directory containing the *configuration files* (eg. `modality.py` and `config_plot.toml`).
-   - `MODALITY` : a string (`"abc"`).
-It corresponds to a configuration file.
-It will look for a python file named `abc.py` in the configs directory.
+   - `modality` : It corresponds to a configuration file.
+It will look for a python file with this name in the `configs_path` directory.
-   - `ANIMALS` : a tuple (`(a, b, c)`, or `(a, )` for single element).
-Only files beginning by those will be processed.
+   - `animals` : a tuple (`(a, b, c)`, or `(a, )` for single element).
+Only files beginning by those will be processed (case-sensitive).
-   - `CONDITIONS` : a dictionary (`{key1: values1, key2: values2}`).
+   - `conditions` : a dictionary (`{key1: values1, key2: values2}`).
 This maps a condition name ("key1", "key2" will appear on the graphs) to a _filter_.
 This filter is used to assign a file to a condition based on its file name.
 The beginning of the file name has priority, if it begins by something in the values, it is assigned to the corresponding condition, whether there is another match somewhere else in the file name.
    Examples :
        `conditions = {"control": ["animal70"], "low": ["10mW"], "high": ["20mW"]}`
        filename -> condition :
        animal70_10mW_blabla.h5 -> "control"
        animal70_20mW_blabla.h5 -> "control"
        animal71_10mW_blabla.h5 -> "low"
        animal81_20mW_blabla.h5 -> "high"
+1. Fill the `- Outputs` section.
+Basically specify the directory where to put the results (summary and figures) by setting the `outdir` variable.
-3. Fill the `- Options` section.
-Those are the display options, eg. what to plot and how :
+1. Fill the `- Options` section.
+Those are the display options, eg. what to plot and how.
+The `plot_options` should be a dictionnary with the following keys :
-   - `PLOT_POOLED`: `None` or a list of conditions (`["a"]` or `["a", "b"]`).
+   - `plot_pooled`: `None` or a list of conditions (`["a"]` or `["a", "b"]`).
 Conditions whose trials are pooled to plot a pooled mean and sem.
 Useful when conditions are "Control" and "Injected" for example.
 If `None`, this is not plotted.
-   - `PLOT_TRIALS`: `True` or `False`.
+   - `plot_trials`: `True` or `False`.
 Whether to plot individual trials.
 When there are a lot, it's a good idea not to show them to not clutter the graphs.
-   - `PLOT_CONDITION`: `True` or `False`.
+   - `plot_condition`: `True` or `False`.
 Whether to plot mean and sem per condition.
-   - `PLOT_ANIMALS`: `True` or `False`.
+   - `plot_animals`: `True` or `False`.
 Whether to plot mean and sem per animal.
-   - `PLOT_ANIMALS_MONOCHROME`: `True` or `False`.
+   - `plot_animals_monochrome`: `True` or `False`.
 Whether to plot each animals in the same color.
-   - `PLOT_CONDITION_OFF`: `None` or a list.
+   - `plot_condition_off`: `None` or a list.
 List of conditions NOT to be plotted.
 Does not apply for the raster plots nor the bar plots next to the time series.
+   - `plot_delay_list`: List of conditions whose delay will be displayed in the figure.
+   - `style_file`: full path to the plot configuration file that specifies the graphs colors, linewidths...
-4. Check the configs/xxx.py, where "xxx" corresponds to `MODALITY` specified in the main script.
-In particular, check that `PIXEL_SIZE`, `STIM_TIME` and `CLIP_DURATION` correspond to your experimental conditions if a settings.toml file is not provided.
+1. Check the configs/xxx.py file, where "xxx" corresponds to `modality` specified in the script.
+In particular, check that `PIXEL_SIZE`, `STIM_TIME` and `CLIP_DURATION` correspond to your experimental conditions if a settings.toml file is not provided with the DLC files to be analyzed.
 Also check that `BODYPARTS` contains all the bodyparts used to compute features.
 Check that the thresholds defined in the `--- Data cleaning parameters` section make sense.
-5. Fill the `--- Call ---` section at the bottom of the main script.
-This is where the main function is called when executing the file with Python.
-This is where you specify the input directory that contains all the DLC files.
-Optionally, you can specify an output directory so that output files and figures are saved.
-The details of those files are given in the [Outputs](#outputs) section.
+1. Run the script !
+Make sure you activated the `ffd` conda environment.

 #### The configuration file
 This file actually defines how are computed the requested features.
-It is a python file that needs to be located under `configs/xxx.py` subdirectory, relative to the `features_from_dlc.py` file.
-In case you want to write your own, you should start from an existing, working one (such as bundled "openfield.py").
-If you have no idea where to start, ask me (Guillaume, g.legoc@posteo.org).
+An example for openfield experiments is provided in the `configs` folder.
+In case you want to write your own, you should start from there.
+If you have no idea where to start, ask me (Guillaume, [g.legoc@posteo.org](mailto:g.legoc@posteo.org)).

-Note that those files are very specific : they use DLC bodyparts directly so the latter need to exist in the tracking file (eg. bodyparts should be named _exactly_ the same and correspond to _exactly_  the same bodypart).
+Note that those files are *very* specific : they use DLC bodyparts directly so the latter need to exist in the tracking file (eg. bodyparts should be named _exactly_ the same and correspond to _exactly_  the same bodypart).
 All the variables in here are used in the main script, so they all need to be defined, while imports will depend on what is needed.
 If you don't want to actually use them, you need to find a trick so that the functionnality is disabled but the script is still working.

 This file consists in some variables defined at the top of the file, and a Python Class defining a "Config" object.
 This object has some required attributes and methods.
 Below is the extensive description of all variables.

 ##### Global variables
 ###### Physical parameters
 This is where we convert images to real-world units.
 Those values are used only if they are missing from the settings.toml file placed next to the DLC files to analyze or if it does not exist.
-- `PIXEL_SIZE`: scalar.
-Conversion factor from image coordinates to real-world length, expressed in unit of length (eg. mm).
+- `PIXEL_SIZE`: Conversion factor from image coordinates to real-world length, expressed in unit of length (eg. mm).
 To measure that, you can open a video in Fiji (File > Import > Movie (FFMPEG)).
 Then with the Line tool, measure in pixels the length of known object.
 Then, `PIXEL_SIZE` will be $length_{mm}/length_{pixels}$, optionally averaging two conversion in the horizontal and vertical directions.
-- `CLIP_DURATION`: scalar.
-Duration of the video clips, in units of time (eg. seconds).
-Each DLC file contains $n_ {frames}$ lines, so we use that to convert frames to real-world time.
+- `CLIP_DURATION`: Duration of the video clips, in units of time (eg. seconds).
+Each DLC file contains $n_{frames}$ lines, so we use that to convert frames to real-world time.
 - `STIM_TIME`: tuple with 2 elements.
 The onset and offset of the stimulation in the video clip, in the same units as `CLIP_DURATION`.
-- `FRAMERATE`: scalar.
-This is **not** the actual framerate of the videos.
+- `FRAMERATE`: This is **not** the actual framerate of the videos.
 It is used to create a generic time vector on which the time series are aligned, so that we can properly average each trace at the same time points.
 It should correspond to the lowest framerate you have in your videos.

 ###### Features
 This is where we define what it is actually computed.
-- `SHIFT_TIME`: bool.
-Display only.
-This is to shift all times so that the stim onset is at time 0 in the graphs.
+- `SHIFT_TIME`: This is to shift all times so that the stim onset is at time 0.
-- `BODYPARTS`: list of strings.
-Bodyparts of the DLC files that are actually used in the analysis.
+- `BODYPARTS`: Bodyparts of the DLC files that are actually used in the analysis.
 Anything that is not in there will be discarded, so it needs to contain all bodyparts used to compute features.
 - `FEATURES_NORM`: tuple of 'features'.
 Elements in here will be normalized by subtracting their pre-stimulation mean.
-- `NSTD`: scalar.
-The main script attempts to estimate the delay between the stimulation onset and the actual change in behaviour.
+- `NSTD`: To estimate the delay between the stimulation onset and the actual change in behaviour.
 This parameter controls how is defined the "change in behaviour".
 It is defined as when the value becomes higher than NSTD times the standard deviation of the signal before the stimulation onset.
+- `NPOINTS`: Number of points above the aforementioned threshold used to make a linear fit.
+The delay will be the crossing of this fit with the y=threshold line.
+- `MAXDELAY`: Maximum allowed delay, above which it will not be considered as a response.

 ###### Data cleaning
 This is where we handle tracking errors.
 DLC files come with a 'likelihood' for each bodypart in each frame, ranging from 0 to 1.
 The latter means the model is 100% sure the bodypart was correctly assigned, the former means the opposite.
 If we keep low-likelihood values, we'll end up with artifacts in the computed features, so we need to get rid of them.
 If there are not too much, missing data can be interpolated to reconstruct a legit time serie, in some extent.
 Otherwise, the trial need to be discarded.
-- `LH_THRESH`: scalar between 0 and 1.
-Likelihood below this will be considered as missing data.
+- `LH_THRESH`: Likelihood below this will be considered as missing data.
-- `LH_PERCENT`: scalar between 0 and 1.
-If a trace has more than this fraction of missing data, the whole trial is dropped and not used in the analysis.
+- `LH_PERCENT`: If a trace has more than this fraction of missing data, the whole trial is dropped and not used in the analysis.
-- `LH_CONSECUTIVE`: integer.
-If a trace has more than this amount of consecutive frames with missing data, the whole trial is dropped and not used in the analysis.
+- `LH_CONSECUTIVE`: If a trace has more than this amount of consecutive frames with missing data, the whole trial is dropped and not used in the analysis.
-- `INTERP_METHOD`: string, corresponding to the `method` parameter of [`pandas.DataFrame.interpolate`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.interpolate.html#pandas.DataFrame.interpolate).
+- `INTERP_METHOD`: Corresponds to the `method` parameter of [`pandas.DataFrame.interpolate`](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.interpolate.html#pandas.DataFrame.interpolate).
 Typically "linear" or "cubic", defines the order of the interpolation method.

 ###### Display
 Those are graphs options, such as human-readable labels and so on.
 - `XLIM`: 2-elements list or None or empty list.
 Controls the x limits on the time series plot.
-- `XLABEL_LINE`: string. x axis label for time series plots.
+- `XLABEL_LINE`: x axis label for time series plots.
 - `FEATURES_LABELS`: dict mapping a 'feature' to a name shown in the graphs.
 - `FEATURES_YLIM`: dict mapping a 'feature' to a y-axis range.
 The latter should be a 2-element list `[ymin, ymax]`.
 To make the graphs auto-adjust their axes, use an empty dictionary `{}`.
+- `FEATURES_OFF` : list of features that will not be plotted.

 ##### The Config class
 This is the object that will be instantiated in the main script.
 It reads the global variables defined above to make them available in the script, but especially defines the actual features and metrics computation.
 Some of its methods (function attached to the object) must exist.
 Below is the description of each components of that class.
 The required methods are :
 - \_\_init()\_\_
 - read_setting()
+- setup_time()
 - get_pixel_size()
-- setup_time()
 - get_features()
 - write_parameters_file()
 - preprocess_df()